dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Create a DataTemplate with a type

 A <xref:Microsoft.Maui.Controls.DataTemplate> can be created with a custom view type.
 The advantage of this approach is that the appearance defined by the view can be reused by multiple data templates throughout an app.
-A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its `ItemTemplate` property to the <xref:Microsoft.Maui.Controls.DataTemplate>:
+A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property to the <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"